Reassurance

 Aaron’s Family

 Amram married Jochebed, his father’s sister.
 She gave birth to Aaron and Moses.
 Amram lived 137 years.
 The sons of Izhar are Korah, Nepheg, and Zikri.
 The sons of Uzziel are Mishael, Elzaphan, and Sithri.
-Aaron married Elisheba, daughter of Amminadab and sister of Nahshon.
+Aaron married Elisheba, daughter of Amminadab and sister of Nashon.
 She gave birth to Nadab, Abihu, Eleazar, and Ithamar.
 The sons of Korah are Assir, Elkanah, and Abiasaph.
 These are the clans of the Korahites.
 Aaron’s son Eleazar married a daughter of Putiel.
 She gave birth to Phinehas.
 These are the heads of the Levite households, according to their clans.

 This Aaron and Moses are the ones Yahweh told to bring the Israelites out from the land of Egypt by their companies.
 They’re the ones who spoke to the pharaoh, the king of Egypt, to bring the Israelites out from Egypt—that Moses and Aaron.

 The second part of the genealogy focuses on the descendants of Levi’s son Kohath, particularly Aaron and his family.
 Amram married his paternal aunt, Jochebed, before the law forbade such marriages.18 Aaron married Elisheba from the tribe of Judah.
-Her brother, Nahshon, became the chief of that tribe.19 Aaron’s third son, Eleazar, married and had a son named Phinehas.
+Her brother, Nashon, became the chief of that tribe.19 Aaron’s third son, Eleazar, married and had a son named Phinehas.

 Here the genealogy introduces other members of the family who would also prove unfit for their roles.
 The mention of Aaron’s grandson Phinehas foreshadows the deaths of Nadab and Abihu soon after their consecration as priests.20 Yahweh killed Aaron’s eldest two sons because they disregarded his instructions on the proper way to offer incense.21 Neither had any sons.22 This left Eleazar and his firstborn son, Phinehas, as Aaron’s heirs.